 Students at Harvest Preparatory School are expected to do their own classroom related work and homework.
 Harvest Preparatory School prohibits all forms of academic dishonesty, including copying homework, cheating, plagiarism, forgery, alteration or misuse of school documents and records and/or furnishing false information to the school.
-Using any form of artificial intelligence to complete course work is considered a violation of academic integrity.
-Properly cited assignments and writing assignments are required by all students.
-A student shall not knowingly furnish academic work for the purposes stated above.
+Using any form of artificial intelligence to complete course work is considered a violation of academic integrity and an incident report can be submitted to the office at the discretion of the teacher.
+Students may be asked to rewrite assignments that potentially run the risk of being classified as a violation of academic integrity.
+The format or platform for a rewrite assignment does not have to be the same as the original assignment.
+Properly cited writing assignments are required by all students.